What we do

 The Government Communication Service (GCS) is one of 14 functions that operate across the Civil Service.

-Led by Executive Director of Government Communication, Alex Aiken, GCS is governed through departmental Directors of Communication and the GCS Board, which is chaired by the Minister for the Constitution.
+Led by Chief Executive of Government Communication, Simon Baugh, GCS is governed through departmental Directors of Communication and the GCS Board, which is chaired by the Minister for the Constitution.
 The board makes recommendations on the direction, operation and development of the profession and holds us to account for the implementation of our major campaigns.

-We bring together people, process, and specialist expertise within and across government.
+We bring together people, processes, and specialist expertise within and across government.
 We work in partnership to ensure we set the highest standards of communication practice across the following key areas:

 - implementing outstanding campaigns, following the OASIS (Objective, Audience insight, Strategy, Implementation, Scoring/evaluation) campaign framework